SandraSpiegelberg/My-Zootopia/README.md

 # My Zootopia
 ## About

-This is a Python project in which a list is created on an HTML page using freely available animal data via an API from `https://api-ninjas.com/api/animals`.
-The user can select which animals should be listed on the page.
+This is a Python project in which a list is created on an HTML page using freely available JSON data via an API from `https://api-ninjas.com/api/animals`.
+The user can select which animals should be listed on the page with some properties.
 By entering the name of the animals and the skin type.

 ## Installation